boscoh/supplescroll/readme.md

 2. an excerpt
 2. body in [markdown](https://daringfireball.net/projects/markdown/basics)

-Once the article is written, run `supplescroll` with the lucid theme:
+Once the article is written, run `supplescroll` with the default `lucid` theme:

-    > supplescroll article.md lucid
+    > supplescroll article.md

 There are several other themes provided in the package: